-James Watt (1736-1819), engineer who developed the steam engine for commercial applications
+James Watt (1736-1819), engineer who transformed the steam engine and made it viable for widespread commercial applications

 James Watt trained as a scientific instrument maker and developed into an outstanding engineer, scientist and inventor.
 Watt's practical and enquiring mind led him to repair a malfunctioning teaching model at Glasgow University of a Newcomen steam engine, culminating in his invention in 1765 of the separate condenser to dramatically improve its efficiency.
 With subsequent improvements in engine design, Watt's engine developed into a form in which it could be applied effectively to power machinery in mines, mills and factories, ending dependence on water power for driving the industrial revolution.